 Which One Wins?

 As you can see, there are benefits and drawbacks for each of the opt-in processes.
-Which one to use?
+Single opt-in & double opt-in – which one to use?
 It’s up to the businesses to decide which sign-up method fits their marketing strategy and keeps them compliant to applicable laws/regulations.

 While it isn’t a one-size-fits-all solution, we recommend using a double opt-in sign-up process and focusing on getting better quality email addresses.
 And if you’re worried about the “unconfirmed” subscriptions, there are ways to encourage or help increase the confirmations.
 It could be done with the web-form success messages or with the help of well-planned incentives that subscribers get after confirming their email subscriptions.